 One of my strongest assets is that I am very good at managing my money.
 When I was small, my parents didn’t have a stable job and we didn’t have the luxury of buying cakes, Barbies or clothes.
-Everything was given to us by relatives, richer than us, or the Church.
-Going to my friends’ house for playing was a good way to eat brioches and drink coke which was rarely bought in my house.
-Nor that I complain about this, it’s a different experience and definetely taught me how to be concious with my money and work for everything I have.
-Finances for students, and everyone really, is a tough topic, because many live on student’s loans, have part-time jobs and if they do have a scholarship, it might be just enough to survive (welcome real life).
+Everything was donated by rich relatives or the Church.
+Going to my friends’ house and playing was a good way to eat brioches and drink coke which was rarely bought in my house.
+Nor that I complain about this, it’s a different experience and definitely taught me how to be conscious with my money and work for everything I have.
+Finances for especially for students is a tough topic because many live on student’s loans, have part-time jobs and if they do have a scholarship, it might be just enough to survive (welcome real life).

-I don’t struggle much with money 1. because I have a scholarship and Nottingham, the place where I live, is a very affordable city which allows me to travel, go out and eat in restaurants, buy branded items and pretty much have a very comfortable life; 2. as said previously, I know how to make a living out of the bare minimum.
+I don’t struggle much with money 1. because I have a scholarship and Nottingham, the place where I live, is a very affordable city which allows me to travel, go out and eat in restaurants, buy branded items and have a very comfortable life; 2. as said previously, I know how to make a living out of the bare minimum.

 Hardship taught me how to make a living out of the bare minimum.

 Fixing your bank check won’t be easy.
 As for everything, changing habits requires commitment and hard work.
 It’s a journey of success and failure and there is no need to get upset if you don’t diligently commit to the plan every day!
 Realising that you have a problem with money is the first step for changing habits and with a few more tips you can start getting better and get better at managing your finances!